yeonjuan/html-eslint/packages/eslint-plugin/docs/rules/no-duplicate-id.md

 ## Rule Details

-This rule disallow the duplicate `id` attributes.
+This rule disallow the use of duplicate `id` attributes.

 Examples of **incorrect** code for this rule: